LEARN-LK/IAM/Enable Zoom Video Conferencing.md

-# Add Zoom Video Conferencing services to your IDP.
+# Add LEARN Video Conferencing services to your IDP.

-This will guide you throgh enabling Zoom video conferencing services on your IDP.
+This will guide you through enabling LEARN Video Conferencing services via Zoom on your IDP.
+It is assumed that you have a working **Shibboleth IDP** installed with the **membership** association of **LEARN Identity Access Federation ( LIAF )**.

-## Prerequisite

 * Shibboleth IDP istalled
 * Membership of LIAF